Cahersan/SexySignOn/README.md

 # This is SexySignOn!!

-SexySignOn is a sexy Single Sign On system based on nginx's LUA module and a django app called *multilogger* as the single sign on page.
+SexySignOn is a sexy Single Sign On system based on nginx's LUA module and a django app called *multilogger* as the Single Sign On page.

-To make it work, use the provisioning script.
+To make it work, use the ansible provisioning script.
+You may provision a VM via Vagrant.
+Just run `vagrant up`.

 This system consists of the following.